 Advice - Photography / Contracts and paperwork

 Contracts are best in writing.
-Oral agreements are legally binding but can be difficult to enforce in court - it comes down to your word against theirs.
+Oral agreements are in theory legally binding: but can be difficult to enforce in court - it comes down to your word against theirs on what the contract is.
 And putting things in writing, by clarifying the expectations of both parties, can prevent conflict arising in the first place.

-For as long as photographers can remember, most deals have been struck with a handshake, if that.
-Or no more than a phone call.
-This business depends largely on personal contact, which makes it difficult to conduct in a manner which is - well, more businesslike.
-And not always necessary.
-However the growing appreciation by all concerned of the true value of intellectual property means this world is vanishing fast.
+For as long as photographers can remember, most deals have been struck with a handshake (possibly metaphorical) or no more than a phone call or text message.
+This business depends largely on personal contact, which makes it difficult to conduct yourself in a manner which is - well, more businesslike.

 There are many more points to consider.
 Here are two of particular importance:

-Publishers' contracts with rights-grabbing intellectual property clauses often contain equally one-sided indemnity clauses which many photographers never read.
+Publishers' contracts with rights-grabbing intellectual property clauses often contain equally one-sided indemnity clauses - perhaps banking on many photographers never reading them.
 It is important that photographers do not indemnify clients against the consequences of their use of the photographers' pictures.
+See "Indemnities - challenge them and get insurance ", linked below.

 No transfer until paid

-Second, photographers should insert a clause stipulating that no rights whatsoever are sold until their invoice is paid in full.
-This is to prevent third parties buying a bankrupt client's assets - including rights to a photographer's pictures - but not their obligations, such as paying the photographer for these rights.
+Photographers should insert a clause stipulating that no rights whatsoever are sold until their invoice is paid in full.
+This does encourage the client to pay.
+A rather less obvious reason for doing it is to prevent third parties buying a bankrupt client's assets - including rights to a photographer's pictures - while escaping their obligations, such as paying the photographer for these rights.

-The client may wish to renegotiate terms before the commission is undertaken, but photographers should not accept clients' attempts to renegotiate them afterwards, or simply to impose their own terms retrospectively.
+The client may wish to renegotiate terms before the commission is undertaken, but photographers should not accept clients' attempts to renegotiate them after the work is started, or simply to impose their own terms retrospectively.

-There are three tricks in particular photographers should look out for.
+There are some tricks that photographers should look out for in particular:

-- Purchase Orders - clients frequently use the small print on these to impose terms at variance with those stated by the photographer.
+- Purchase Orders - clients frequently use the small print on these to impose terms quite different from those agreed (often verbally) with the photographer.
 Quoting the PO number on an invoice could be taken as acceptance of these altered terms unless the photographer specifically rejects them.

-- Self-Billed invoices.
-Widely used in publishing, and often convenient to both parties, clients sometimes use the small print in exactly the same way as outlined above - in this case the clients grab additional rights by invoicing themselves for what they want to buy, at the price they want to pay.
-Photographers have to be careful that they sell no more than they intend.
+- Self-Billed "invoices" - these are widely used in publishing, and are often convenient to both parties.
+But some clients have been known to use the small print to impose different contract terms, as above.
+Unscrupulous - or perhaps incompetent - clients may grab additional rights by pre-emptively issuing an invoice to themselves for what they want to buy, at the price they want to pay.
+Photographers have to be careful that they sell no more than they intend for the cash amount agreed.

-In much of the documentation referred to above photographers are claimed to have "assigned" their copyright to the client.
-In UK law copyright holders can only do this by signing it away in a written document.
-They are strongly advised never to do so.
+Watch out for documents that claim you have "assigned" your copyright to the client.
+In UK law copyright holders can only do this by signing it away in a written document - probably one document for each image or other work.
+You are strongly advised not to do so (see "Copyright advice for photographers", linked below).

 Delivery of stock photos

-Much of the above refers to commissioned work, but the warnings apply equally to the supply of stock photographs.
-It is just as important to define the terms and conditions which apply when supplying stock material.
+The warnings apply equally to the supply of stock photographs.
+It is just as important to define the terms and conditions that apply when supplying stock material.
 This may seem obvious, but it becomes vital if there is any dispute or misunderstanding.
-Standard photographers' terms and conditions are set out on the Delivery Notes available to NUJ members from the Freelance office.

 Text © Mike Holderness & previous contributors; Moral rights asserted.
 The collection (database right) © National Union of Journalists.
 Comments to firstname.lastname@example.org please.
 You may find the glossary helpful.